kazurayam/ConfiguringKatalonProjectWithJson/README.md

 println f.text
 ```

-Please note that the file name.
+Please pay attention to the output file name.
 If you specify a new name, then a new file will be created.
-If you specify the exact name of the source JSON file, then the file will be overwritten.
+If you specify the name of source JSON file, then the file will be overwritten.
 Which way to take?
 It is up to you.

 ### Test Suite TS1 --- run TC1 + TC2 + TC3 + TC4